Family Red Apple boycott: Criticism of Mayor Dinkins

-In his memoir Mayor Dinkins writes, "I was criticized for not crossing the picket line and ending the boycott by example.
+In his memoir, Mayor Dinkins wrote, "I was criticized for not crossing the picket line and ending the boycott by example.
 I was prepared to mediate the dispute, but I suspected my presence would not have helped at that juncture....In this instance I believed that my participation would do more harm than good."
-In his memoir Dinkins writes, "It may well be that I waited an overly long time to take this step, but I had faith in the court system and in the rational ability of people to come to satisfactory conclusions among themselves.
+He also wrote, "It may well be that I waited an overly long time to take this step, but I had faith in the court system and in the rational ability of people to come to satisfactory conclusions among themselves.
 I may have been wrong on both counts."

-New York looks back
+Reaction of the New York Times

 This type of "antagonism ... led to boycotts of a half-dozen Korean stores ... since 1984."
 Seven months after the January 1990 start of the Family Red Apple matter in Flatbush, The New York Times wrote regarding August's Brownsville case, "At least the Mayor acted quickly this time, and acknowledges the likelihood of a racial motive.